Volume Testing

 Now, after the development of the code, it is advisable to check whether the system can support future predictions in terms of data volume abilities.
 For this check, volume testing is required.

 It also helps in identifying any infrastructure need or database change that might require beforehand.
-This is because it is better to keep the system ready for future data volume rather than making changes later when the need arises.
+This is because it is better to keep the system ready for future data volume rather than make changes later when the need arises.

 It makes sure even with the excess database load, the system is working as expected and does not crash.